philipsens/TennisBallBot/README.md

 * https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi

-After this you should follow some steps to convert the model to a edgetpu model (runnable for the Google Coral)
+After this you should follow some steps to convert the model to a EdgeTPU model (runnable for the Google Coral)

 * Install `edgetpu-compiler`: